 Figure 2, Illustration of the 3R Repeater/Regenerator – during the dLOS/Abnormal Condition

-The Transmit Framer (W) and Transmit Line Interface (W) blocks will continue to transmit the RDI indicator to the West Terminal for the duration that the Receive Line Interface (W) and the Receive Framer (W) blocks are declaring the dLOS defect with the signal that they are receiving from the West Terminal.
+The Transmit Framer (W) and Transmit Line Interface (W) blocks will send the RDI indicator to the West Terminal for as long as the Receive Line Interface (W) and the Receive Framer (W) blocks are declaring the dLOS defect with the signal that they are receiving from the West Terminal.

-The Transmit Framer (W) and Transmit Line Interface (W) blocks will cease to transmit the RDI indicator once the Receive Line Interface (W) and the Receive Framer (W) blocks clear the dLOS defect and start to receive good/normal data from the West Terminal.
+The Transmit Framer (W) and Transmit Line Interface (W) blocks will stop sending the RDI indicator once the Receive Line Interface (W) and the Receive Framer (W) blocks clear the dLOS defect and starts to receive good/normal data from the West Terminal.

-In addition to the dLOS defect, the Network Element will typically transmit the RDI Indicator (upstream) in response to any of the following other defects.
+In addition to the dLOS defect, the Network Element will transmit the RDI Indicator (upstream) in response to any other service-affecting defects, such as:

 Why do we bother to transmit the RDI Signal?